Blargian/ModernJavaScriptBootcamp/README.md

 - The sort() method
 - Used new knowledge to add methods to the Expense Tracker, Notes and ToDo list apps

+## Section 7 - Javascript in the Browser

+### What did I learn?

+- Setting up a webserver with live-server
+- Linking html and javascript using "<script>"
+- About the DOM (Document Object Model)
+- Using querySelector, querySelectorAll
+- Removing elements with remove
+- Adding elements with createElement and appendChild
+- addEventListener
+- Using IDs to target more specifically
+- Filtering data based on some user input
+- Working with Forms
+- Select dropdowns